mygazthehealer/chocos-crafting-tweaks/REASON.md

 - More appropriate to get White Dye from White flowers (rather than Light Grey Dye)
 - More appropriate to get Purple Dye from Allium (rather than Magenta Dye)
 - New recipes for Pink, Black, Red, Cyan Dye from flowers (gives uses to Spore Blossom, Crimson Roots, Warped Roots)
-- New recipes for Brown, Green (Players have more variety/options)
+- New recipes for Brown, Green (Players have more options/variety in obtaining Dyes)

 ### Wool Carpet, Moss Carpet